Rommel myth: The Desert Fox film

 The 1951 film The Desert Fox: The Story of Rommel, based on Young's biography, portrayed Rommel in a sympathetic way, as a loyal, humane soldier and a firm opponent to Hitler's policies.
 The film played up Rommel's disputed role in the conspiracy against Hitler, while omitting Rommel's early association with the dictator.

 Writing in The Daily Telegraph, under the title "Rommel: A Flattering and Unconvincing Portrait", the journalist Malcolm Muggeridge, who had served in intelligence in North Africa during the war, commented that the film represented "a tendency towards collective schizophrenia whereas ... 'chivalry' towards a captured brigadier is in no wise incompatible with a foreign policy of perfidy and the brutal disregard for all the elementary decencies of civilised behaviour".
 Critical and public response in the U.S. was muted, but it was a commercial success in Britain, along with a less known 1953 film The Desert Rats, where James Mason reprised his portrayal of Rommel.

+Mason as Rommel in The Desert Rats (1953).

 The film received nearly universally positive reviews in Britain, while protests at the cinemas broke out in Vienna and Milan.
 Liddell Hart watched the film with a group of high-ranking British officers and reported being "pleasantly surprised".
 (Note: Major writes, quoting Liddell Hart: went to see it in a very critical frame of mind, from past experience of "Hollywood" handling of history', but 'was pleasantly surprised'".)
 Patrick Major argues that the desert war indeed proved a suitable space to effect the reconciliation among the former enemies.
 The British popular history focused on that theatre of war, almost to the exclusion of all others.
 He states that The Desert Fox had a "catalytic effect" in creating an image of the German armed forces that would be acceptable to the British public.
 Rommel was thus successfully integrated into the myth of the clean Wehrmacht.
 Petra Rau argues that Mason's Rommel (Contrasting with Five Graves to Cairo, Rommel here was presented as representation of British virtues and thus a sympathetic figure), like other "Good Germans" in popular culture, is not portrayed as representative of Germans, but rather, an exceptional case who was surrounded by real Nazis.